-In celebration of the Lewis and Clark Bicententennial, the Bismarck Parks and Recreation District, along with United Tribes Technical College (UTTC) and the Bismarck-Mandan Convention and Visitors Bureau, worked together to create a series of public art pieces along the Missouri Valley Legacy Trail.
-Attractions along the scenic Missouri River would enhance the park and trail system experience for both visitors and the residents of Bismarck-Mandan.
+In celebration of the Lewis and Clark Bicententennial, the Bismarck Parks and Recreation District, along with United Tribes Technical College (UTTC) and the Bismarck-Mandan Convention and Visitors Bureau, worked together to create a series of public art pieces along the Missouri Valley Legacy Trail, enhancing the park and trail system experience along the scenic Missouri River for both visitors and residents of Bismarck-Mandan.

-In collaboration with students in the Art/Art Marketing Department at UTTC, a series of six eagle sculptures will be created along the trail.
-The student artists are responsible for the design, creation and construction of one sculpture each year.
+In collaboration with students in the Art/Art Marketing Department at UTTC, a series of five eagle sculptures were created along the trail.
+The student artists were responsible for the design, creation and construction.
 The first sculpture was completed and dedicated in 2004.

 As you walk the trail, enjoy the scenery, the river, the eagles and the legacy of the land.